-We’ll come back to how to organize using metadata, but first, next week, we’ll discuss the building blocks of an organized folder structure that is scalable, easy to back up, consistent and doesn’t create unnecessary duplication.
+In our next post we’ll discuss the building blocks of an organized folder structure that is scalable, easy to back up, consistent and doesn’t create unnecessary duplication.

-* There are some workflows which can benefit from storing in folders by topic, but these still stick to the best practices of digital asset management.
-We’ll discuss these exceptions in the next post.
+* There are some workflows which can benefit from storing in folders by topic, such as event photography.
+However, these still stick to the best practices of digital asset management.

 For extensive information on Lightroom Classic, see Adobe Lightroom Classic – The Missing FAQ.

 If you have the Photography Plan, then as well as Classic you have access to the Lightroom cloud ecosystem including the mobile apps and web interface.
 For more information on these apps, see Adobe Lightroom – Edit on the Go.

 Note: purchase of these books includes the first year’s Classic or cloud-based Premium Membership (depending on the book purchased), giving access to download the latest eBook (each time Adobe updates the software), email assistance for the applicable Lightroom version if you hit a problem, and other bonuses.